eddyK15501/unc-bootcamp-project-01/README.md

 [https://eddyk15501.github.io/unc-bootcamp-project-01/](https://eddyk15501.github.io/unc-bootcamp-project-01/)

 ## Description
 Rendition of a sample Project One, at the UNC coding bootcamp.
-HTML, CSS, and JavaScript.
-No CSS frameworks utilized in this build.
+HTML, CSS, and vanilla JavaScript.